kmanoj07/BookHive-online-library-app/README.md

     <img src="/bookhive-images/search.png" width="600px"/>
  </div>
   <div>
-  <p>Users are not restricted to searc the library even if they are not logged in</p>
+  <p>Users are not restricted to search the library even if they are not logged in</p>
       <p>Track the book the need to log into the applicaiton.<p>
     <img src="/bookhive-images/notloggedin.png" width="600px"/>
  </div>

  <div>
-  <p>Once User Logged in .
-They can allow to track the book and mark the status as following.</p>
+  <p>Once User Logged in.
+It allow to track the book and mark the status as following.</p>
   <ul>
      <li>Reading</li>
      <li>Finished</li>